How can you turn your otherwise lifeless stock positions into income generating machines?

 How To Develop A Plan For Covered Calls

 One of the biggest downfalls on any trading strategy is failing to plan.
 Not having a trading plan in place when trading covered calls leaves you vulnerable to emotions and quick decisions.

 When you trade without a plan, you will enter a position and have it move against you, leaving you frozen like a deer in the headlights.
 When trading without a plan, you let emotion take over your decision making.
 It is impossible to leave emotion out of trading, but allowing it to make the decisions for you is a great way to ruin your portfolio.

 A covered call trade can follow one of three scenarios:

-- If the underlying fails to move up to the strike price by expiration, your call would expire worthless, allowing you to collect the full credit of your option.
+- If the underlying fails to move up to the strike price by expiration, your call will expire worthless, allowing you to collect the full credit of your option.
 You will keep your shares, and you can sell another covered call on the position.
 This is your best case scenario.
 You want to sell the call on your stock, but you want the stock to stay where it is.
-Your profit in the long run would increase if you can continue to sell calls against your position and never have them called away.
+Your profit, in the long run, would increase if you can continue to sell calls against your position and never have them called away.